Evizero/AugmentorDeprecated.jl/docs/api/imageoperation.rst

    result in (counting the case of not being applied to the input).

 Each concrete subclass defines a specific transformation that can be applied to an image, or a set of images.
-Furthermore, Operations can also be lifted into a :class:`ProbableOperation`, which have a random probability of occurring, depending on the function parameters.
+Furthermore, operations can also be lifted into a :class:`Either`, which have a random probability of occurring, depending on the function parameters.

 .. class:: FlipX